 What’s it like to live and care for two young girls who have allergies?
 The good news is that it’s manageable.
 We have a compassionate group of friends, classmates and family.
 In addition, we’re part of a supportive online community which offers us many resources to help manage their health.

 It’s not always easy.
 We have to manage our children’s health everyday.
 Our youngest child, Aleena has multiple, anaphylactic food allergies.
 Keeping Aleena safe requires vigilance.
 Our eldest daughter, Saira has cold-induced asthma, eczema and seasonal allergies.
 Both of my girls have been in and out of the hospital on multiple occasions.

-When your child is given a diagnosis for food allergies and asthma, you are sent home with reading materials.
-The doctor recommends a few online resources.
+When our children were given a diagnosis for food allergies, eczema and asthma, we were sent home with reading materials.
+The doctor recommended a few online resources.
 That’s it!
-It’s as if they are told their clothes are on backwards.
-But allergy living is so much more complex than being handed a few reading materials and changing your clothes.
+It’s as if they were told their clothes are on backwards.
+But allergy life is complex.
+A new level of anxiety sets in.